RoshanRane/RST-parser/README.md

 # RST-parser
-End-to-end automatic RST parser using recurrent and recursive neural networks.
+An automatic RST parser implemented using recurrent and recursive neural networks.
 This team-project is done as part of the Masters course ANLP at the University of Potsdam.
+The parser is trained and tested on wall-street-journal corpus.

+HOW TO USE:

+INPUT:

+INTERPRETING THE OUTPUT: